-Austin Malinowski opened the sixth and didnít fare well.
-He retired only one batter, but allowed two hits, two walks and two runs.
-He threw a wild pitch and left his relief, Brandon Bixler, with two runners on.
+Austin Malinowski opened the sixth and didnít fare very well.
+He only retired one batter, but allowed two hits, two walks and two runs.
+He threw a wild pitch and left Brandon Bixler with two runners on.
 Bixler, on the other hand, shined.
 He struck out all five batters he faced, with four of them going down swinging(!).

 Brian Gilbert, another 2013 draftee, pitched two innings, facing the minimum six batters.

 GCL TWINS 2, GCL RED SOX 3 (10 innings)

 The GCL affiliate didnít get a lot of offensive output in todayís extra-innings loss.

 Noted prospect Amaurys Minier went 0-for-3 with a strikeout.
 He was replaced in the 7th inning in what appeared to a move to upgrade the defense.